GYXie/visual-search/README.md

 You will find several lines of images.
 Each line is a search record.
 The input image is the first one of each line.
 The input images of lines 2 to 5 are obtained by watermarking, rotating, cropping, and mirroring the original image.

-In fact, this experimental project took less than a week of spare time.
+In fact, this experimental project took less than a week of my spare time.
 According to the information I provided, I believe you can make your own image search tool based on deep learning in a short period of time.

 Github: [https://github.com/GYXie/visual-search](https://github.com/GYXie/visual-search)